ClickHouse/clickhouse-docs/docs/en/cloud/get-started/sql-console/04-creating.md

 Query Execution Options
 By default, clicking the run button will run all commands contained in the SQL Editor.
 The SQL console supports two other query execution options:
 * Run selected command(s)
-* Run command at cursor
+* Run command at the cursor

 To run selected command(s), highlight the desired command or sequence of commands and click the ‘Run’ button (or use the `cmd / ctrl + enter` shortcut).
 You can also select ‘Run selected’ from the SQL Editor context menu (opened by right-clicking anywhere within the editor) when a selection is present.